sp-95/fuse-framework/docs/console_script_setup.rst

 Console Script Setup
 ====================

-Your package includes a console script using Click.
+Your package includes a console script using ``fire``.

 How It Works
 ------------

-Cookiecutter will add a file 'cli.py' in the project_slug subdirectory.
-An entry point is added to pyproject.toml that points to the main function in cli.py.
+Cookiecutter will add a file 'cli.py' in the module ``dynaconf`` in the project_slug subdirectory.
+An entry point is added to pyproject.toml that points to the main function in 'cli.py'.

 Usage
 ------------